Concordium/concordium-node/docs/prometheus-exporter.md

 Indicator for unsupported pending protocol updates where a non-zero value indicates the effective time (Unix time in milliseconds) of a pending unsupported protocol update.

 This metric is intended for setting up alerts to catch outdated nodes.

+### `recent_peers`

+The size of the set of recently connected peers used to generate the peer list included in handshake responses of the bootstrapper.
+Labelled by the number of the bucket in which the peer is maintained (`bucket=<number>`).